 - Purchase assurance

 - Extended warranty

 With HSBC rewards, you’re allowed to book your travel on your own and then call in to redeem your points.
 In other words, there’s no need to book through their own portal so you have maximum flexibility.
 You could even book directly with hotels to get your loyalty points or find the best promotions out there and then redeem your points.
-That being said, you need a minimum of 25,000 points ($125) to redeem a travel credit when you make your own booking which will annoy many people.
+That said, you need a minimum of 25,000 points ($125) to redeem a travel credit when you make your own booking which will annoy many people.

 Even though there’s an annual fee, you do get a yearly $100 travel enhancement credit which can be applied towards things such as select airline seat upgrades, airline baggage fees and airport lounge passes.
 Some people don’t think that this benefit is of any real value, but I think it’s one of the HSBC World Elite Mastercard’s best features since it has so much flexibility.

 3% (6 points per $1 spent) in travel rewards on all eligible travel purchases and 1.5% (3 points per $1 spent) on all other eligible purchases is pretty generous while the 31-day travel insurance coverage is much better than some of the best credit cards with travel insurance.
 The 10% discount on hotel booked with Expedia and Agoda is obviously appealing, but it doesn’t apply to all hotels which can be a concern if you have a specific property in mind.